 What about the opposite of rain and snow?
 What if you live in a dry, arid climate?

-If you live in a dusty climate, you may need to rinse your solar panels with water to clear the dust.Sunnova recommends that homeowners spray their solar panels with a hose from the ground – do not get on your roof.4
+If you live in a dusty climate, you may need to rinse your solar panels with water to clear the dust.
+For safety reasons, it’s a good idea to stand on the ground and spray your panels off rather than climb up on your roof.

-If you receive a high utility bill, think about the seasonality of the past month.
+You will continue to receive a bill from your utility, even with a home solar system.
+If you receive a high utility bill, think about the seasonality and your usage during the past month.
 For example:

 - Were there more cloudy days than usual?

 - Are there more people staying in your home than usual?

 If your home requires more electricity than it did in the past for any reason (maybe you installed a hot tub or enclosed your porch), the amount of your utility bill you offset will be affected even if your solar system is working perfectly.

 A high utility bill or a period of lower solar energy production doesn’t necessarily mean that the financial value of your home solar system is diminished.
 The value of your home solar system should be measured across a year or longer to account for all seasonal and everyday life changes.